 To allow for detailed close reading and micro-analysis, we selected five small datasets, which served as a window to a much wider set of issues.
 One - chosen to provide the international policy context - centres on the early (and to some extent, continuing) alignment of WHO policy and guidance with a droplet mode of transmission.
 The others were chosen to provide contrasting examples of how this WHO guidance was interpreted and actioned at national and regional level.
-Three case studies centre on different challenges to policymakers from healthcare workers (UK), healthcare workers and classroom teachers (Canada), and a challenge by a supermarket worker to his employer (USA).
+Three case studies centre on different challenges to policymakers from healthcare workers (UK) and healthcare workers and classroom teachers (Canada).
 In these, we began with the small-scale social situation and 'zoomed out' to ask what wider and more distant influences were relevant.
 We were interested primarily in what key actors believed to be scientifically true, right, and reasonable - and why they considered certain facts to be untrue or unimportant and certain courses of action to be inappropriate or unnecessary.
 A final case study, from Japan (selected from several Asian countries which took similar approaches), illustrates a contrasting policy approach in which airborne spread of the virus was accepted and acted on at an early stage.